incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 2. Non-technical

 ## Technical
-We'd love to see how you code and how you think.
-What matters to you and how does it align with what matters to us.
-Here are some of the technical things that matter most to us:
+At this point we're trying to get to know your technical self better.
+How you code, think and generally vibe with the things that matter to us will be taken into consideration here.
+Let's start:

 ### Build tools like Maven or Gradle